Isachi25/Isachi25/README.md

 👩💻 A Software Engineer

-A passionate software engineering student at ALX Africa, currently honing my skills in the world of code.
+I am a passionate software engineering student at ALX Africa, currently honing my skills in the world of code.
 Proficient in C and Python, I enjoy crafting solutions and exploring the art of software development.
 My journey has also led me into the realm of DevOps, adding another layer to my technical expertise.
 Feel free to explore my repositories to see some of my projects and the exciting coding adventures I've embarked on.
 Let's connect and learn together!

 - 🌍 I'm based in Nairobi, Kenya.